thenextweb/cro/README.md

 * `testID` - the Id for your test.
 * `testDays` - the number of days you'd like to run the test, if not provided it will fallback to 8 days (1 week + 1 extra day for accurate analysis).
 * `randomNumber` - the randon number variable used in Google Tag Manager.
+Make sure you enabled Random Number as a variable in GTM.
 * `testVariant` - reads if the user has a cookie to see if he's in a current variant.
 * `variants` - the code for the variants, you can add an unlimited number.

 We'll check if a user is in a certain variant to make sure that the user doesn't get any mixed up experiences.
 Next to that we also make sure the user is not in any other test currently by checking for any cookies that start with: `tnw`.

 ### Quick start: